 On a side note, check whether a bed manufacturer sells replacement covers.
 These often need replacing much more often than the mattress.

 Now you know what to look for in a dog bed for large dogs, it’s time for the top picks.
 Each of these beds is designed to handle large dogs, which means they provide excellent support and a comfortable place to sleep.
 They vary on price, but I think they all provide great value for money.

-When it comes to dog beds for large breeds, the Big Barker is the king.
-It's not cheap, but if you need a bed that provides excellent support for your big dog - especially if he has joint pain - then it's my top recommendation.
-The 60" version is also a "true" extra large dog bed.
+When it comes to dog beds for large breeds, the Big Barker is king.
+It’s not cheap, but if you need a comfortable bed that provides excellent support for your big dog – especially if he has joint pain – then it’s my top recommendation.
+The 60″ version is also a “true” extra large dog bed.

 The strength of the foam is what really makes this bed perfect for large breeds.
 Unlike beds for smaller dogs, the Big Barker is soft enough to be comfortable without sinking too far in.
-This is vital - especially if your dog has joint pain.
+This is vital – especially for older dogs or those with joint pain.